 I love doing projects where the kids or grand kids can take part.
 The project is easy enough so that much of it can be done by your child.
 Only a few of the finishing touches will need adult supervision.

 When the project is finished, you can eat these cute guys, or prop them into a decorative Christmas tin to add some fun holiday decor to a side table or kitchen counter.

 Assemble your supplies.
-You will need the following items (these are links to Amazon, but check your local Dollar store too.
+You will need the following items you find them on Amazon, but check your local Dollar Store too.
 They have lots of items that can be used in craft projects this time of the year.

 Assemble your supplies.
 You will need the following: